Lake Mungo: Sources and Significance

 the significance of the site today:

 Lake Mungo is a critically important site for ancient and modern Australian history.
 It is part of the Willandra Lakes World Heritage area and home to highly significant archaeological finds that have enabled scientists to date Aboriginal occupation in the region back to over 42,000 years ago.
 Its cultural significance for Aboriginal people cannot be overstated.
-It is a sacred site and a burial ground and many significant archaeological remains have been recovered due to Mungo's favourable conditions for preservation of the archaeological record.
+It is a sacred site, and burial ground and many significant archaeological remains have been recovered due to Mungo's favourable conditions for the preservation of the archaeological record.

 We have prepared two powerpoints ready for use in your classroom!
 You can use these over two lessons or combined into one.
 They cover the range of sources and the significance of the Willlandra Lakes region, including:

 - Teachers' Notes to accompany the above presentations

 See below for more handy resources on Lake Mungo and the Willandra Lakes region.